Women's State of Origin: State of Origin (2018–present)

 On 6 December 2017, the National Rugby League announced that the Women's Interstate Challenge would be rebranded as the Women's State of Origin.
 The game which, was previously played as a curtain-raiser, would now be a standalone fixture broadcast on the Nine Network and Fox Sports.
 With the game under the State of Origin banner, the Nellie Doherty Cup was replaced by a shield, with the player of the match now receiving the Nellie Doherty Medal.

 On 22 June 2018, New South Wales won the first Women's State of Origin game, defeating Queensland 16–10 at North Sydney Oval.
 Blues' centre Isabelle Kelly, who scored two tries in the win, won the inaugural Nellie Doherty Medal.
 On 21 June 2019, New South Wales defeated Queensland for the fourth consecutive year, winning 14–4 at North Sydney Oval, with Blues halfback Maddie Studdon being awarded the Nellie Doherty Medal.

 The 2020 game was originally due to be played in June at Sunshine Coast Stadium, but was moved to the post-season for the first time, due to the COVID-19 pandemic.
 The game was played in Queensland for the first time under the State of Origin banner and for the first time overall since 2016.
 Queensland defeated New South Wales 24–18, winning their first official State of Origin game and their first game since 2014.

 The 2021 match is historically notable for being the first Women's State of Origin fixture where the players, coaches and on-field officials were all women.

 Broadcasting

 Within Australia, the game is simulcast on the Nine Network and Fox Sports.

 In 2013 and 2014, the game was livestreamed.
 In 2015 and 2016, the game aired on Fox Sports as a replay the day after the game.
 In 2017, the game aired live on Fox Sports for the first time.

 Selection rules

 Prior to 2019, the Queensland and New South Wales teams were largely selected under residency rules, meaning a number of players represented both states.
 For example, Tahnee Norris (who captained Queensland) and Natalie Dwyer, both represented New South Wales before moving to Queensland.
-Innisfail's Tarah Westera represented Queensland before moving to Penrith, where she represented New South Wales, later returning and playing for Queensland.
+Innisfail's Tarah Westera represented Queensland before moving to Penrith, where she represented New South Wales, later returning to and playing for Queensland.